| A Bug's Life | I'll be honest and say that I liked Antz, which came out mere

 but by somebody else.
 Phyllis Diller is the tart-mouthed queen ant who's getting ready to pass on

+the egg-laying chores to her oldest daughter.
 Trouble comes in the form of Kevin Spacey as Hopper, the head

 grasshopper of the swarm of grasshoppers that stop by each season to visit the ants and eat